-Use :ref: to create internal links only when needed, i.e. it is referenced somewhere.
-Do not create references for all the sections and then only reference some of them, because this created unnecessary references.
+Use :ref: to create internal links only when needed, i.e. it is referanced somewhere.
+Do not create referances for all the sections and then only referance some of them, because this created unnecessary referances.
 This also generates ERROR in restructuredtext-lint.